rksm/clj-org-analyzer/README.md

 ## Commandline

-Download the lates jar as described above and start it with `java -jar org-analyzer-0.3.0.jar`.
+Download the latest jar as described above and start it with `java -jar org-analyzer-0.3.0.jar`.

 The following command line options are available, as per `java -jar org-analyzer-0.3.0.jar --help`: